 It’s possible to use a bit of cannabis each morning, and still carry on normally with your day.
-Strains that are energizing rather than sedating can give you that jolt you need, possibly in a healthier manner than caffeine.
+Strains that are energizing rather than sedating may be able to give you that jolt you need, possibly in a healthier manner than caffeine.
 If the strain you choose makes you high in earnest, then you might want to cut back or try something else.

-Secondarily, if you find you need weed to get going in the morning, you should speak to a doctor about other issues – with your sleep, diet, or possibly something more serious – that might be contributing to your fatigue.
+Secondarily, if you find you need weed to get going in the morning, you should speak to a doctor about other issues with your sleep, diet, or possibly something more serious.

 Possible Problems Caused By Too Much Marijuana